dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 </template>
 {% endhighlight %}

-Here I've used the markup for Bootstrap's [Card](https://getbootstrap.com/docs/4.0/components/card/) component, which suits this application rather well.
-I've specified a header, which is populated by reading the 'title' prop, loops through the 'items' prop inside the body of the card, and then writes out the number of tasks in the footer by reading 'itemCount', which as we'll see in a minute, is a computed property of the component.
+Here we've used the markup for [Bootstrap's Card](https://getbootstrap.com/docs/4.0/components/card/) component, which suits this application rather well.
+Also, we've specified a header, which is populated by reading the `title` prop, loops through the `items` prop inside the body of the card, and then writes out the number of tasks in the footer by reading `itemCount`.
+This last props, as we'll see in a minute, is a computed property of the component.

-You'll also notice that I've made use of an `<item>` component; we'll get to that in a minute.
+We've also made use of an `<item>` component; we'll get to that in a minute.
 Before that, let's create some of the code for this component.
-Put this into the component's `script` tag:
+So, let's put this into the component's `script` tag:

 ```js
 import TaskLaneItem from './TaskLaneItem';